School Committee - February 06, 2025

 Julie?

-Yeah, I said at the beginning of the discussion that we're going to have to be continued.
+Yeah, I said at the beginning of the discussion.

 At the same time, I certainly support trying to recognize as many holidays as practical and plausible.